HappyBaby Baby Food Lawsuit

 Worse still, when testing did reveal alarmingly high levels of heavy metals, the company sold the products anyway.
 Internal testing showed some HappyBaby products contained up to 180 ppb of inorganic arsenic, 641 ppb of lead, and 10 ppb of mercury—levels far above FDA safety limits.
 Over 25% of tested products contained more than 100 ppb of arsenic, and nearly 20% had over 10 ppb of lead.
 Despite these findings, Nurture and Danone never issued a recall or informed parents about the risks, continuing to market their products as safe and “organic.”

 So these lawsuits argue that Nurture and Danone put profits far ahead of child safety.
 They minimized testing, concealed contamination, and misled parents with the organic label, knowing consumers falsely assumed “organic” meant free of heavy metals.
 When concerned parents asked for testing results, Nurture refused to provide them.
 Why?
-We can only assume the feared the impact on sales.
+We can only assume they feared the impact on sales.

 That is all what led to these lawsuits that now seek to hold Nurture and Danone accountable for their failure to protect infants from exposure to dangerous neurotoxins.
-Plaintiffs demand settement compensation for children diagnosed with autism and other developmental disorders after consuming HappyBaby products tainted with toxic metals.
+Plaintiffs demand settlement compensation for children diagnosed with autism and other developmental disorders after consuming HappyBaby products tainted with toxic metals.

 HappyBaby Consumer Class Action Lawsuit